salkuadrat/slide_drawer/README.md

 ### Custom Head Drawer

-It's advisable to set alignment to SlideDrawerAlignment.start when you use custom headDrawer.
+It's advisable to set alignment to SlideDrawerAlignment.start when you use headDrawer.

 ```
 home: SlideDrawer(